 4. Stand Up Using Your Fist, Not Palms

 During games you have to do whatever it takes to prevent goals.
 Unfortunately, that sometimes means scuffing the palms of your gloves on the ground.

-Goalkeeper gloves are only really designed to withstand the impact and fraction of footballs striking them — not the pressure of your body weight on abrasive playing surfaces.
-So during traiing sessions and warmups, try to preserve your gloves by getting out of the habit of pushing up off the ground with your palms to stand up.
+Goalkeeper gloves are only really designed to withstand the impact and friction of footballs striking them — not the pressure of your body weight on abrasive playing surfaces.
+So during training sessions and warmups, try to preserve your gloves by getting out of the habit of pushing up off the ground with your palms to stand up.
 Instead, clench your hand into a fist and push up using only the backhand, where the materials tend to be tougher and much less prone to splitting.

 Better yet, why not practice standing up without using your hands at all?

 For maximum grip it’s vital that your latex palms are constantly clean and damp during use.
 This also prolongs the life of your gloves.

 Body heat as well as outside temperature and humidity can dry your gloves out.
 And when dry latex is stretched during use, it can crack and tear.